Waverley Pit gets permit approvals from ministry, Tiny council

 By Derek Howard

-At a recent committee of the whole meeting, Tiny council reacted favourably to the removal of a questionable secondary source pond, a geosynthetic liner to protect the Alliston Aquifer beneath the aggregate wash plant operation, and stringent monitoring to be put in place that will provide as much protection as the township can control.
+At a recent committee of the whole meeting, Tiny councillors reacted favourably to the removal of a questionable secondary source pond, adding a geosynthetic liner to protect the Alliston Aquifer beneath the aggregate wash plant operation, and stringent monitoring that will provide as much protection as the township can control.